 You’re on a boat in the middle of nowhere but somehow, whatever you want to eat is available.
 What would you like for breakfast?
 Raspberry + banana crepes, huevos rancheros, pad thai, congee?
 Whatever you want, the chef will whip it up in his kitchen, and everything tasted amazing.

 Come to think of it, I don’t think I’ve heard the word “no” in the last week.

 One time my friend told me he was with Ariana Grande in a green room.
 She asked if there was hand sanitizer and someone said, “Yes, it’s right over there.”
 She cupped her hands together and waited for someone to put it on for her.
 While that sounds ridiculous and diva-like, I completely understand why she would do something like that because it’s how she’s treated 99% of the time.
 I was only on the yacht for a week and already started getting used to that level of service.
 What?
 I have to do my own laundry now?
 Where’s my morning ginger tea?
 That’s right, I have to get up and make it myself.
 Boo.

-Haha.
-All joking aside, I had an amazing time.
+Joking aside, I had an amazing time.
 I got to do a lot of water sports that I’ve never done before.
 The yacht kept ‘giving birth’ to smaller boats, jet skis, jet packs, and other toys.
-It was like a Christmas every day.
+“Where do they store everything?.”
+It was like Christmas every day.

 Btw, the diving in the BVI’s is really good!

 I’ve never been so sad for a trip to come to an end, but it wasn’t the activities and high-end service that I miss.
 I miss bantering with my bunkmate Rob in the evenings about the girl he met at the bar that night, and then waking him up every morning to have breakfast.
 I would say, “Rob, it’s 10am…” and then he would say, “10am?!
 I gotta go upstairs and relax!.”